Elfocrash/azure-docs/articles/cosmos-db/data-explorer.md

 * You have a full screen real-estate to view your data, run queries, stored procedures, triggers, and view their results.

-* You can provide temporary or permanent read or read-write access to your database account and its collections to other users who do not have access to Azure portal or subscription.
+* You can provide temporary or permanent read or read-write access to your database account and its containers to other users who do not have access to Azure portal or subscription.

 * You can share the query results with other users who do not have access to Azure portal or subscription.